juju/docs/src/en/models-adding.md

 # Adding a model

-A Juju [controller][controller] can host multiple models to accomodate different workloads or use cases.
+A Juju [controller][controller] can host multiple models to accommodate different workloads or use cases.
 When a controller is created, it creates an initial model called 'default', but more models can be added to the controller using the `juju add-model` command: